crankycoder/heatmap/docs/early_exit_survey.md

 Context Graph Experiment
 ========================

-Thanks for participating in our study!
+Thank you for participating in our study!

 If you'd be willing to share - we'd like to know why you are leaving this study before our study end date.